dmhacker/metaleet/README.md

 Testing can either be done at compile-time or at run-time or both. metal gives the `IS_SAME` macro as a way of producing compile-time checks to make sure that types match.
-The [Catch2](https://github.com/catchorg/Catch2) framework is then used to test the value of returned types (specifically integral types) at run-time.
+However, metaleet uses the [Catch2](https://github.com/catchorg/Catch2) framework to test the value of returned types (specifically integral types) at run-time.
 As such, every solution contains a test case:

 ```
 TEST_CASE("Test cases for problem #...") {